 Age requirements: Participants must be at least 10 years old.
 We are not able to make any exceptions to this rule.
 All participants must sign a legal release waiver, and participants age 10-17 must have that waiver signed by a legal guardian.
 Additionally, participants age 10-15 must be accompanied by a legal guardian.
 Please note that legal guardian will be included as a paying participant in the total tour cost.
 Tour participants age 16-17 can attend the tour with another legal adult, not necessarily a legal guardian.

 Physical requirements: This tour may require walking on uneven forest paths and can include up to 0.5 miles total walking distance and up to 30 minutes of time standing in one place.
-Guests must remain standing for the entirety of this 45-60 minute tour, and closed-toe shoes are required.
+Guests must remain standing for the entirety of this ~75 minute tour, and closed-toe shoes are required.
+In order to keep all humans and lemurs safe, this tour is unfortunately not accessible for people using wheelchairs or other mobility assistance devices.

-Novel objects: Because there are no barriers between you and the lemurs, we cannot allow canes, tripods, walkers, stools, or other similar items on our Walking with Lemurs tours.
+Novel objects: Because there are no barriers between you and the lemurs, we cannot allow canes, tripods, walkers, stools, wheelchairs, or other similar items on our Walking with Lemurs tours.
 Some rascally lemurs can get too handsy with these “novel objects,” which can pose a health and safety risk to both the lemur and the objects’ rightful (human) possessors.

 You must have a prepaid tour reservation to see the lemurs.
 In order to keep the endangered primates that call the DLC home safe and healthy, we regret that we cannot accommodate any walk-in visitors in any capacity.

 All tour reservations can now be made online!
 Please continue reading below to learn more about our new registration system.